 The Elkhorn Slough Reserve offers you and your students a rare opportunity to deepen your appreciation for estuaries, wetlands and watersheds.
 Please join us in the exploration!

-Teachers on the Reserve - March 2016
+Teachers on the Reserve - last held March 2016

 This ONE day workshop will provide you with the background needed to lead a content and experientially rich field trip at Elkhorn Slough Reserve.